chrispyl/Publication_code/test-bench/README.md

 The methods included are serial, across the method, across the system and mixed.
 The results are saved to a file chosen by the user.
 During the tests, a file named *progress.txt* is created which contains the test parameters being tested at that moment and other information.
-At the end of the tests, an email with the results attached is sent to notify that the tests have ended.
+At the end of the tests, the results are put into an excel file.
+Also, an email with the results attached is sent to notify that the tests have ended.

  [Usage](#Usage)
 [Arguments](#Arguments)